miso-lims/miso-lims/docs/user_manual/type_data.md

 A box in MISO describes a physical container that holds multiple samples, libraries, dilutions, and/or pools.
 Box uses are used to categorize these boxes.
 The Boxes list page is broken into tabs - one for each box use.

-Modifications to box uses can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete box uses using the standard interface.
+A box use can only be deleted if it has not been used by any existing boxes.

 {% include userman-toplink.md %}